chevereto/v2/README.md

 ![Chevereto 2.X home](https://chevereto.com/src/img/screens/version/2/home.png)

-###About this repo
+### About this repo
-This is the repository of Chevereto 2.X series.
-This Chevereto edition is very stable and solid but is old and it doesn't come with support for mobile devices.
+This is the repository of Chevereto 2.X which is an old edition (yet very stable and solid) but is too old and it doesn't support mobile devices.
 If you are looking for recent versions of Chevereto (free to use) you should check [Chevereto Free](https://chevereto.com/free).

-###Versus newest editions
+### 2.X versus newest releases
-Newest Chevereto editions comes with user accounts, galleries, responsive layout, support for multi-servers, one-click update, HTML 5 uploader and more.
-Chevereto 2.X comes with a one-click uploader plus some basic features.
-It will work perfect if you want to replace you current method of upload images to your server from your desktop.
+Newest Chevereto releases adds user accounts, galleries, responsive layout, support for multi-servers, one-click update, HTML 5 uploader and more.
+Chevereto 2.X comes just with a one-click uploader plus some basic features.
+It will work perfect if you only want to replace you current method of upload images to your server from your desktop computer.

-###Features
+### Features
 Chevereto 2.X features the following:
 * Multiple image upload (Flash based)
 * File manager